Death and Salvation on the

 Where the dog came from is easy to figure out.
 Slab City.
 I shake hands with Leonard and go there.

-Slab City, like Salvation Mountain, is part of this abandoned World War II military base that nobody seems to own.
+lab City, like Salvation Mountain, is part of this abandoned World War II military base that nobody seems to own.
 Because nobody owns the land, an assortment of elderly nutcases, snowbirds and bearded messiahs have descended upon this place in their old busses and trailers.

 As I'm about to get out of my truck on one of the makeshift avenues, two old men in two old dune buggies glide across the sand.
 I decide to follow them.
-Zipping across the sand, I am awed by the size of Slab City, but also its quietness.
+Zipping across the sand, I am awed by the size of Slab City, and also its quietness.
 Besides these two guys in their buggies, nobody else is moving.
 A few sit under the shade by their trailers.
 But they aren't reading, they aren't talking, they aren't doing anything.

 The dune buggies stop near the perimeter of Slab City, and the guys walk into some old bus.
 So I look around on foot, and find a book exchange.

 Ronnie and Mary appear to be regular folks.
 "But watch out for those signs that say 'no trespassing.'"
 Ronnie says.
 "Even though this is public land and they have no right to exclude anybody else, if there is camouflage netting, dogs barking, and all that, they're liable to do something to you that you don't want done."

 "I own hardly nothin’!"
 Ronnie says.
 "I just travel."

 Ronnie and Mary show me their trailer.
 It is well furnished and looks expensive.
 Next door to their trailer is something much smaller and rustier.
-“He plays the flute,” Ronnie says, looking at his neighbors trailer from out his window.
+“He plays the flute,” Ronnie says, looking at his neighbor's trailer from out his window.
 There is no zoning in Slab City.

 In fact, there is little of anything of the rest of society at Slab City.
 No spam e-mails or traffic jams or coffee shops.
 As long as no one is willing to buy the land from the State of California, the wayward will flock.
 “What do people do here?”
 I ask.
 I point to another man sitting in a lawn chair, not even reading a book.
 Just sitting there.
 “Ha!”
 Ronnie says.
 “Slab City can be pretty lively.
 Guitar concerts.
 Drum circles.
 Storytelling.
 There is a lot going on all the time.
 You just have to keep your ears open.”

 The New River flows north from the city of Mexicali, crosses the border and pours into the Salton Sea.
 It is the most polluted waterway in the United States, and some people blame that on the fact that it originates in Mexico.
 The truth is muddier.
-Some of the pollution - human excrement, chemicals, fertilizer - comes from Mexicali.
+Some of the pollution, human excrement, chemicals, fertilizer, comes from Mexicali.
 The rest come from the vast array of agriculture-related industry in the Imperial Valley, which surrounds the southern part of the Salton Sea.

 Millions of pounds of fertilizer.
 Industrial waste.
 Floating clouds of phosphates riddle the river.

+The New River is so polluted that when a guy from Mexico was found dead in it, they first thought he was a burn victim.
+Rather, the river melted him.
 You know how when you see an ad for Donald Trump Cologne, and your nose wrinkles.
 Imagine twenty times that, and you don't even know how bad the New River stinks.

-The Los Angeles Times told Southern California how Leonard Knight's little salvation mountain needs to go, but why the silence on the river from hell that flows into Los Angeles' own backyard?
+The Los Angeles Times told Southern California how Leonard Knight's little Salvation Mountain needs to go, but why the silence on the river from hell that flows into Los Angeles' own backyard?

-Like how Leonard tested his mountain, everybody has tested the waters of the Salton Sea.
+ike how Leonard tested his mountain, everybody has tested the waters of the Salton Sea.
 The tests keep coming up negative for all the indicators of a polluted lake, the tests come up negative for the New River.

 Environmentalists have clues, as if you need one, but not enough hard evidence of anything to get the vast local, state and federal bureaucracies to move beyond a crawl.
 Selenium levels in animals are rising, and as one animal feeds off another, the cycle of increasing selenium gets fueled even more.

 This, and the raw sewage from Mexico, and the butchered animal parts from the seaside slaughterhouses, the pathogens: intensifying right next to the ingredients of your salad.
-The area which drains into the Salton Sea is where Americans grow their winter fruits and vegetables.
+The area which drains into the Salton Sea is where Americans grow many of their winter fruits and vegetables.

 Cleaning up rivers and lakes isn't that hard.
-One idea out there - pipe in clean salt water from the Sea of Cortez to keep the salt levels low and the water clean.
+One idea out there: pipe in clean salt water from the Sea of Cortez to keep the salt levels low and the water clean.